MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/dimensions-and-measures-available-in-call-quality-dashboard.md

 ms.custom:
  - Reporting
  - seo-marvel-mar2020
-description: "Get detailed information about the dimensions and measurements used by the Call Quality Dashboard (CQD) for Microsoft Teams and Skype for Business Online."
+description: "Get detailed information about the dimensions and measurements used by the Call Quality Dashboard (CQD) for Microsoft Teams."
 ---

 # Dimensions and measurements available in Call Quality Dashboard (CQD)

-The Call Quality Dashboard (CQD) for Microsoft Teams and Skype for Business Online allows you to understand the quality of calls made with these services.
+The Call Quality Dashboard (CQD) for Microsoft Teams allows you to understand the quality of calls made with these services.
 This article describes the dimensions and measurements visible through CQD.
 To learn more about CQD, see [Use CQD to manage call and meeting quality in Microsoft Teams](quality-of-experience-review-guide.md).

 ## First and Second endpoint classification